liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 Note that defaulting happens on the object

-* in the request to the API server using the request version defaults
+* in the request to the API server using the request version defaults,
-* when reading from etcd using the storage version defaults
+* when reading from etcd using the storage version defaults,
 * after mutating admission plugins with non-empty patches using the admission webhook object version defaults.

-Note that defaults applied when reading data from etcd are not automatically written back to etcd.
+Defaults applied when reading data from etcd are not automatically written back to etcd.
 An update request via the API is required to persist those defaults back into etcd.

+Default values must be pruned (with the exception of defaults for `metadata` fields) and must validate against a provided schema.

+Default values for `metadata` fields of `x-kubernetes-embedded-resources: true` nodes (or parts of a default value covering `metadata`) are not pruned during CustomResourceDefinition creation, but through the pruning step during handling of requests.

 ### Publish Validation Schema in OpenAPI v2